My father

 times, mum and dad found the work arduous and tiring.
 Sixteen hour days were not uncommon and it was no life for me or my

-in the RAF and we had always kept in touch.
-One weekend I stayed with Kenny and told him the future, for me, looked bleak.
+Kenny Clare had served his National Service in the RAF and we had always kept in touch.
+One weekend I stayed with

-In terror, I told him I might have to actually find a job.
-After much speculation he suggested I go into the disc-cutting
+Kenny and told him the future, for me, looked bleak.
+I told him I might have to actually find a job.
+After much speculation

-business.
+he suggested I go into the disc-cutting business.
 He recounted the success of someone he had met in the States.
-Kenny by this time was drumming aboard the QE1 the
+Kenny by this

-New York/Southampton 'ferry' bringing back priceless jazz albums unavailable in the UK.
-Why didn't I get a recording
+time was drumming aboard the QE1 the New York/Southampton 'ferry' bringing back priceless jazz albums unavailable

-outfit and bootleg these albums for hungry modern jazz addicts?
-It sounded like a lifeline to me and exciting to boot.
+in the UK.
+Why didn't I get a recording outfit and bootleg these albums for hungry modern jazz addicts?
+Make a disc?

-My father was down to his last few hundred pounds and after scouring the phone books we went to the MSS Recording Company in Colnbrook, near Heathrow and spent nearly £600 on equipment that,
+few hundred pounds and after scouring the phone books we went to the MSS Recording Company in Colnbrook, near Heathrow and spent nearly £600 on equipment that,

 despite a lengthy demonstration by a charming Mr. Pemberton, I retained only the haziest idea of the four hours tuition. £600